 Many states had motorcycle helmet laws reaching back to the late 60s or 70s.
 During this period, federal safety standards increased, and many states enacted universal helmet laws for motorcycles.
 Into the late 90s, these laws stayed on the books, but movements for increased freedom pushed back against these laws.
 Riders commonly believed that they were only hurting themselves if they didn’t wear a helmet, and the government should not have that much paternalistic control over them.

 In Florida, the universal helmet law was ruled partly unconstitutional on December 8th, 1995.
 The court in Florida v.
 Raynal declared parts of the law requiring Department of Transportation approval on helmets unconstitutional because it was too vague.
 In that case, the plaintiff challenged a ticket for not wearing a helmet and, upon close scrutiny during appeals, the ticket was dismissed, and part of the law was stricken as unconstitutional.
 Police throughout Florida continued to enforce this law anyway, ignoring the unconstitutional portion, and later cases continued to challenge tickets for violating the helmet requirement.
-By May 8, 1996, the court in Florida v.
-Landry ruled the rest of the statute unconstitutional.

 To replace the law, then Gov. Jeb Bush signed the new helmet statute into law in 2000.
 This law is a bit of a compromise, since it does allow adult riders to leave the helmet at home if they want, but it requires them to carry insurance that will pay for their injuries if they get hurt.